artefactory/streamlit_prophet/README.md

 ```

 Now you can train, evaluate and optimize a forecasting model in just a few clicks.
-All you have to do is to upload a time series dataset, that contains a date column, a target column and optionally some features, like on the example below:
+All you have to do is to upload a time series dataset.
+This dataset should be a csv file that contains a date column, a target column and optionally some features, like on the example below:

 ![](streamlit_prophet/references/input_format.png)